scantailor/scantailor/packaging/windows/readme.en.txt

    Source directory: C:\build\scantailor-0.9.0\packaging\windows\patch_libtiff
    Binary directory: C:\build\tiff-patch-dir

   Click "Configure".
 Select the project type "MinGW Makefiles".
 If any paths were not found, enter them manually, then click "Configure" again.
-   If everything went right, the "OK" button will become clickable.
+   If everything went right, the "Generate" button will become clickable.
    Click it.
+Sometimes it's necessary to click "Configure" more than once before "Generate" becomes clickable.

 5. Do the following from the Qt Command Prompt: